waterbycounty

 What's happening with rivers in Saginaw County right now?

-Saginaw County's primary USGS streamgage on the SAGINAW RIVER is currently reading 3,810 cubic feet per second — 79% of the long-term mean of 4,813.79 cfs.
+Saginaw County's primary USGS streamgage on the SAGINAW RIVER has a pipeline snapshot of 3,810 cubic feet per second — 79% of the long-term mean of 4,813.79 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Saginaw County water compare to the Michigan average?